heroku/heroku-buildpack-nodejs/README.md

     heroku config:add BUILDPACK_URL=https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt.git

-Create your Node.js app and add a Gruntfile named  `Gruntfile.js` (or `Gruntfile.coffee` if you want to use CoffeeScript) with a `heroku` task:
+Create your Node.js app and add a Gruntfile named  `Gruntfile.js` (or `Gruntfile.coffee` if you want to use CoffeeScript, or `grunt.js` if you are using Grunt 0.3) with a `heroku` task:

     grunt.registerTask('heroku', 'clean less mincss');